 Soil mapping is a task many growers want to tick off their list in the off-season, but getting accurate data can be time-consuming and prohibitively expensive.
-Now, row crop managers have a new option to build soil zones using the industry's most precise and reliable aerial imagery.
+There is an alternative: growers have the option to build soil zones using aerial imagery.

 There are a host of reasons growers invest in soil mapping—from establishing better variable rate application zones, to interpreting yield maps and planning drainage improvements.